Web Search

 Parsing Web Search Results

-Web search results from all models (including purely native models like Perplexity and OpenAI Online) are available via the API and are standardized by Knox Chat to follow the same annotation pattern as the OpenAI Chat Completion Message type.
+Web search results are available via the API and standardized by Knox Chat to follow the OpenAI Chat Completion Message type annotation pattern:

 {